drospond/springBreakers/README.md

-This is a travel app targeting college students with budgeted hotels, flights, and event tickets in the area of their trip.
+This is a travel app targeting college students with budgeted hotels, flights, and restaurant reviews.